 - [Inter-system/ Too Early Handover] An RLF occurs shortly after a successful handover from a E-UTRAN cell which connects with EPC to a target cell in a NG-RAN node which connects with 5GC; the UE attempts to re-connect to the source cell or to another E-UTRAN cell which connects with EPC.

-The UE makes the RLF Report available to a NG-RAN node, when RLF happens in 5GS and the UE re-connects to a NG-RAN node.
+The UE makes the RLF Report available to a NG-RAN node, when RLF happens in 5GS and the UE re-connects to a cell belong to an NG-RAN node.
 Availability of the RLF Report at the RRC connection setup or at a handover to NG-RAN node is the indication that the UE suffered a connection failure and that the RLF Report from this failure was not yet delivered to the network.

-The NG-RAN node receiving the RLF Report from the UE may forward the report to the NG-RAN node that served the UE before the reported connection failure using the FAILURE INDICATION message over Xn or by means of the uplink RAN configuration transfer procedure and downlink RAN configuration transfer over NG.
+The NG-RAN node receiving the RLF Report from the UE may forward the report to the NG-RAN node that served the UE before the reported connection failure using the FAILURE INDICATION message over Xn or by means of the Uplink RAN Configuration Transfer procedure and Downlink RAN Configuration Transfer over NG.
 If present in the RLF Report, the radio measurements may be used to identify lack of coverage as the potential cause of the failure.

 Detection mechanism: